-• To update a certification authority, scroll over the name of the certification authority and click on the certificate status column.
+• To update a certification authority, scroll over the name of the certification authority and click on the icon in the Certificate status column.

 8.3.3 Deleting a certification authority or chain of trust

 Whenever you delete a certification authority, all authorities depending on it will also be deleted.
 If any of the intermediate authorities are used in a VPN topology, you will not be able to delete them.